FokkeZB/nl.fokkezb.tweetsView/README.md

 ## Future work
 * Android and Mobile Web compatibility and testing.
-* Find out how to override the view/style from outside the widget.
 * Change the root view to a window ([TC-1534](https://jira.appcelerator.org/browse/TC-1534))
 * Add and test more automatic context (tab, navigationgroup…) support.
 * Supply buttons for tweeting, reply etc.